 Marta M. Mobley, CA

-Marta Mobley loves stories.
-Over the last twenty years, she has worked as a writer, story editor, and producer on over 65 independent film and television projects, a dozen literary projects, including writing 5 books, developing and producing 40 films, 4 reality series and 2 drama series for HBO, Lifetime, FX Channel, AMC, Showtime, The Hallmark Channel, and TV Land.
-Marta most recently wrote a media advocate memoir and two children’s middle grade books, in addition to teaching a successful “How To Write Your Memoir” class in Los Angeles.
-She attended The London School of Journalism and Stanford University Writer’s Studio.
+Marta loves stories.
+Over the last twenty years, she has worked as a writer, story editor, and producer on over 65 independent film and television projects and a dozen literary projects, including writing five books.
+She has also developed and produced 40 films, four reality series, and two drama series for HBO, Lifetime, FX Channel, AMC, Showtime, The Hallmark Channel, and TV Land.
+Marta most recently wrote a media advocate memoir and two children’s middle-grade books in addition to teaching a successful “How To Write Your Memoir” class in Los Angeles.
+She attended The London School of Journalism and Stanford University’s Writer’s Studio.

 As a Story Terrace writer, Marta interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.